 In addition to the MDL proceedings (view page here), hundreds of other lawsuits have also been filed throughout the country.
 Many of the lawsuits feature elderly plaintiffs who have required revision surgery as a result of Stryker hip implants.
 The lawsuits have had a negative impact on Stryker’s reputation in the medical community.

 Many research studies also indicate the dangers of Stryker hip implants.
-These studies have displayed the corrosive effects of the hip implants.
+These studies have displayed the corrosive effects of hip implants.
 Even the FDA has begun to publish research studies indicating these effects and making the studies available to the public.
 The most problematic aspect of these research studies is that they are typically lead by former Stryker consultants.
-Stryker consultants are increasingly coming forward to address the dangers of the hip implants.
+Stryker consultants are increasingly coming forward to address the dangers of hip implants.